Graunephar/Esp32-C6-blink-in-Arduino-on-ESP-IDF-with-PlatformIO/README.md

 This project demonstrates how to run Arduino as part of an ESP-IDF project for the ESP32-C6.
 By integrating Arduino into ESP-IDF, you can combine the simplicity of Arduino with the advanced functionality of ESP-IDF, offering greater flexibility for your projects.

+This project is an example of how to use Arduino running in ESP-IDF.
+If you would like an overview of the different options on the ESP32-C6 I have an overview of my different example reposoties on (a GitHub Gist that can be found on this link.)[https://gist.github.com/Graunephar/57a9882cb3a2ab98be8d63a59ab16ef3]

 ## What This Repository Contains

 This repository provides an example of using Arduino in an ESP-IDF project, specifically running a simple **blink program**.
 It demonstrates how to:
 - Use Arduino's `setup()` and `loop()` functions within the ESP-IDF environment.
 - Leverage ESP-IDF features, like advanced configurations and hardware control.

+Simply clone it down, and run it on your ESP32-C6 and you should be good to go.

 ## Two Ways to Run Arduino on ESP32-C6